Oppenheimer404/pidriver/README.md

 ## Install GoLang
 -----------------
-1. Visit [The Go Doccumentation](https://go.dev/doc/install) and **download the latest version of Go**.
-(You can follow the steps found in the official docs - although I reccomend sticking to this unoffical guide as I will do my best to cover all steps in detail `accurate as of go 1.22.5`)
+1. Visit [The Go Documentation](https://go.dev/doc/install) and **download the latest version of Go**.
+(You can follow the steps found in the official docs - although I recommend sticking to this unofficial guide as I will do my best to cover all steps in detail `accurate as of go 1.22.5`)
-    - Ensure you download the **ARMv6** version as it is compatable with RaspberryPiOS.
+    - Ensure you download the **ARMv6** version as it is compatible with RaspberryPiOS.
     - CLI Command: `wget https://go.dev/dl/go{version}.linux-armv6l.tar.gz`
 2. **VERIFY YOUR HASHES**
     - Verifying a hash ensures that the file you downloaded isn't compromised.